neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 there are two important parameters used in establishing the mapping
 - `fluid_cell_level` and `solid_cell_level`.
 These two parameters
-indicate the coordinate "level" in the OpenMC geometry to "stop at" for identifying the cell ID/instance pairs. [!ac](CSG) geometries can be constructed by nesting repeated universes/lattices at multiple locations in the domain, but you may not be interested in always coupling cells at the lowest level to MOOSE.
+indicate the coordinate "level" in the OpenMC geometry to "stop at" for identifying the cell ID/instance pairs.
+Cell-based geometries can be constructed by nesting repeated universes/lattices at multiple locations in the domain, but you may not be interested in always coupling cells at the lowest level to MOOSE.
 For instance, with [!ac](TRISO) fuel pebbles, it is often